flyx/emerald/README.md

 ### String content

 String content can be included as string literals.
 Long literals and infix operators work, too.
+NimHTML tries to preserve indentation within long string literals (for JavaScript and such).
+It strips leading and trailing whitespace per line and adds its own indentation instead so that the output looks nice.

 **TODO:**

- * Fix output of long strings (identation and such)
  * Add ability to call procs that return a string

 ### Control structures